paigeweber13/multi-part-print-cost/sprints.md

    - [x] make cancel button work
    - [x] find out why that one window is just hanging out when it's supposed to be closed?
+   - [ ] 'slicing was cancelled' error always comes up, even when there is no error

 I'm ready to release for this sprint, but it is too late to decide how to package this thing tonight.
 I'll do that tomorrow.
 Code is done though!